KircleR2/tostomain/csrf-fix-instructions.md

 5. **Remove CSRF Exception**

-   Once the issue is resolved, remove the temporary exception from the VerifyCsrfToken middleware.
+   Once the issue is resolved, remove the temporary exceptions from the VerifyCsrfToken middleware.

 ## Long-term Solution

-The temporary exclusion of the `/api/register` endpoint from CSRF verification is not recommended for production.
-Once you confirm that the other fixes are working, remove this exception and ensure proper CSRF token handling.
+The temporary exclusion of the `/api/register` and `/api/login` endpoints from CSRF verification is not recommended for production.
+Once you confirm that the other fixes are working, remove these exceptions and ensure proper CSRF token handling.